rgnanase/USA-Olympic-Medal-Winners-2000_2012/README.md

 Direct hyperlink to download the xlsx file: http://www.tableausoftware.com/public/sites/default/files/OlympicAthletes_0.xlsx

-URL for the sub set of the data set produced: https://github.com/rgnanase/Olympics-Medal-Winning-Pattern-2000_2012-USA/releases
+URL for the sub set of the data set produced: NOTE: Download the Info.Organization.zip file and use the files. https://github.com/rgnanase/Olympics-Medal-Winning-Pattern-2000_2012-USA/releases

 Proposed Question from looking after the data: Is there a pattern on how Olympic athletes won medals as they grew old?
 Have they won less medals because of physical & mental wear and tear as they grow old, or have they won more medals as they gain more experience?